Eye For Film >> Movies >> Hellraiser (1987) Film Review

 Hellraiser is one of those films which has become a victim of its own success.
 So influential was it in its time that it spawned decades' worth of imitations, and it's difficult for modern audiences to appreciate how much of what it does was new at the time.
 It pushed boundaries with its special effects, its gore content and its themes, but also with its casting, giving the central role to a 32-year-old woman previously known only for her work in TV mini series.
 Clive Barker was always at his strongest as a creator of characters and this is a role many actresses would kill for.

 Despite what its credits suggest, this is a film that belongs to Clare Higgins.
 She's in almost every scene, trapped by the camera the way her character, Julia, is trapped in the house where her lover Frank died.
-His brother, her husband Larry (Andrew Robinson), is determined that they can fix the place up and turn into a happy home for themselves and his daughter, Kirsty (Ashley Laurence), who has left home but whom he hopes to draw closer again.
+His brother, her husband Larry (Andrew Robinson), is determined that they can fix the place up and turn it into a happy home for themselves and his daughter, Kirsty (Ashley Laurence), who has left home but whom he hopes to draw closer again.
 He overlooks the black mould on the wallpaper and the rot in the floorboards, but it's the portal to Hell that's the real problem.
 As a fixer-upper, this presents some serious challenges.

 The audience is quickly made privy to what has happened.
 A series of photographs and flashbacks detail Frank and Julia's affair, adding to the sense of claustrophobia as we see how difficult it has been for her to express her sexuality.
 Images of domination and submission which were bold at the time (and part of what frightened the censors) are amusingly juxtaposed with Higgins' hand suddenly gripping white satin sheets, a coded image of orgasm straight out of Dynasty.
 But Julia was not the only one looking for ways out.
 Hungry for more extreme experiences, Frank has been playing with a puzzle box, opening the aforementioned portal and finding himself in a realm where the bdsm mantra safe, sane and consensual is probably printed on the toilet paper.
 Escaping, he becomes determined to build the new physical body that will give him freedom in our world, but to achieve it, he needs Julia to kill for him.